mlflow/mlflow/docs/source/llms/deployments/index.rst

 Once the configuration file is updated, simply save your changes.
 The Gateway will automatically create the new route with zero downtime.

-At this point, you may use the :ref:`gateway_fluent_api` to query both routes with similar prompts to decide which model performs best for your use case.

 If you no longer need a route, you can delete it from the configuration YAML and save your changes.
 The AI Gateway will automatically remove the route.

-Step 10: Use AI Gateway routes for model development
+Step 9: Use AI Gateway routes for model development
 ----------------------------------------------------

 Now that you have created several AI Gateway routes, you can create MLflow Models that query these